kdm9/kWIP/doc/pipelines.rst

         -t 3 \
         -k rice.kern \
         -d rice.dist \
+        -w rice-weight-vector-file
         hashes/*.ct.gz

-This should calculate the distance matrix between these samples.
+This should calculate the weighted distance matrix between these samples.

 Now, we should plot these results using the R script ``img.R``.
 This creates plots of the distance and kernel matrices, as well as a cluster dendrogram and